Earth and Environmental Sciences

 Mining and Minerals

-Throughout her PhD, she collaborates closely with the Sustainable Minerals Institute, Newmont Australia, and Anglo American Chile.
+Bioantika's PhD is funded by Newmont and the QUEX Institute.
+Throughout her PhD in CSM, she collaborates closely with the Sustainable Minerals Institute (University of Queensland), Newmont Australia, and Anglo American Chile.

 View full profile